ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/intro.md

 ```

 A local parameter is a promise by a function not to let a particular
-argument escape its region.
+argument escape the region where it belongs.
 In the body of f, you'll get a type error
 if x escapes, but when calling f you can freely pass stack-allocated values as
 the argument.
 This promise is visible in the type of f: